lucasmoura/movie_critic_stars/README.md

 ```

 The reviews will be stored in a folder named **data**.
 Inside this folder, every
-website will possess a folder with the following hierarchy (Using omelete
+website will possess a folder with the following hierarchy (Using Omelete
 website as example):

 ```